musster/Portfolio/README.md

 Data analysis conducted via pandas library and visualizations by seaborn.

 Main idea of the project was to verify whether the fivethirtyeight article conclusions on Fandango were re-producible.
+Please click on the title of the project above to reach out the project codes and documentation.

 Some snaphots;